 - Computer Science

 No matter what graduate program you apply for, there are various steps you can take now as an undergrad to stand out on your application.

-- Get to know your professors – become a teaching or a research assistant.
+- Get to know your professors – become a teaching assistant or a research assistant.

 - Do internships!
 Look for internships in companies that you are interested in.
 Visit our internship page.

 - Study three months to one year in advance for the graduate school entrance exams (GRE, GMAT, MCAT, LSAT, etc.).

 - Take prep classes to help you improve your score.

 - Be involved!
 Get to know your classmates, join clubs, and build your network.
 Join and use LinkedIn.

 - Regularly volunteer for projects and other things of general interest.
 Whatever you choose, focus on fields that will help you in your graduate pursuits.